tengcharmaine/tp/docs/UserGuide.md

 **A**: ClinicMate does not currently support direct import of patient data from other software.
 However, you can manually enter patient data using the `add` command.

 **Q**: I am not able to directly access the user guide by pressing on the icon in the help window.<br>
-**A**: Linux users might face some difficulties when trying to directly access.
+**A**: Linux users might face some difficulties when trying to directly access the website.
 Unfortunately, we currently do not have a solution for this.
 Please access our user guide in the alternative way, which is to copy the URL and pasting it in your web browser.

 **Q**: The patient notes panel does not display the most updated contact I interacted with.<br>
 **A**: Currently, only the `find` or `show` command will change whose notes are displayed in the patient notes panel.